The new office will work to advance foreign and domestic security through modernizations featuring new and emerging technology.

 The CDP will include three distinct policy offices, including International Cyberspace Security, International Information and Communications Policy, and Digital Freedom.

-“On cyberspace and emerging technologies, we have a major stake in shaping the digital revolution that’s happening around us and making sure that it serves our people, protects our interests, boosts our competitiveness and upholds our values,” Blinkin said.
+“On cyberspace and emerging technologies, we have a major stake in shaping the digital revolution that’s happening around us and making sure that it serves our people, protects our interests, boosts our competitiveness and upholds our values,” Blinken said.
 “We want to prevent cyber attacks that put our people, our networks, companies and critical infrastructure at risk.
 We want the internet to remain a transformative force for learning, for connection, for economic growth, not a tool of repression.
 We want to shape the standards that govern new technology, so they ensure quality, protect consumer health and safety, facilitate trade, respect people’s rights.”

 Modernization is also a goal the office hopes to achieve.
-Blinkin commented that the State Department will be asking for a 50% increase in its information technology budget and more sophisticated data strategy to build a robust technological environment within the agency.
+Blinken commented that the State Department will be asking for a 50% increase in its information technology budget and more sophisticated data strategy to build a robust technological environment within the agency.

 NEXT STORY: Russian Disinformation: All Bot But No Bite?